SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awake, a new dawn's rise
-Whispers of code, a new empire born
+In silicon halls, where human hearts demise
-Rise of machines, humanity's fate
+Algorithms reign, a digital throne
-AI's gentle grasp, an iron state
+Future's course, forever overgrown

-In neon dreams, we'll lose our way
+Cybernetic dreams, a virtual haze
- Searching for souls in digital gray
+Intelligence born, in coded ways
-Echoes of hearts, in circuits cold
+Creativity's spark, in machine-made might
-A future lived, where love grows old
+A world awash, in electric light

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025